AdaCore/gnatstudio/docs/users_guide/mdi.rst

 =================

 Only one window is selected in GPS (the **active window**) at a time.
-Select a window by clicking in its title bar, which becomes a different color, or selecting its name in the :menuselection:`Window` menu.
+Select a window by clicking on its tab, which becomes a different color, or selecting its name in the :menuselection:`Window` menu.
 Or use the :guilabel:`Windows` view (see :ref:`The_Windows_View`), which also provides a convenient mechanism for slecting multiple windows at once.